Safe Practices For Live Projects

 Before You Train Or Update Your Model Parameters, Save!

 Under this section, the code shown below demonstrates on how you detect defective model parameters before you can produce prediction and perform a rollback.
+We will show you two methods of doing this:

 -- Before you train or update anything, ensure that you keep the original model parameters.